PankajKumarAgrawal1729/-Low-Level-Design-Concepts/BehavioralDesignPattern/StrategyDesignPattern/Readme.md

 ### Output

 ```
-Traveling by car.
-It’s fast but expensive.
-Traveling by bus.
-It’s slow but cheap.
-Traveling by train.
-It’s fast and cost-effective.
+2500 paid using Credit Card.
+1000 paid using PayPal.
+3000 paid using Cryptocurrency.
 ```

 ### Explanation

-- **Strategy Interface (`TravelStrategy`)**: Defines the interface for the travel strategies, ensuring that all strategies implement the `travel` method.
+- **Strategy (`PaymentStrategy`)**: This is an interface defining the method `pay`, which will be implemented by different payment methods.
-- **Concrete Strategies (`CarTravelStrategy`, `BusTravelStrategy`, `TrainTravelStrategy`)**: Implement the `TravelStrategy` interface, each providing a different implementation of the `travel` method.
+- **Concrete Strategies** (`CreditCardPayment`, `PayPalPayment`, `CryptoPayment`)**: These classes represent different payment methods.
+Each one provides its own implementation of the `pay` method.
-- **Context (`TravelContext`)**: Maintains a reference to a `TravelStrategy` object.
-The `setTravelStrategy` method allows the client to set the desired strategy at runtime, and `executeStrategy` delegates the action to the strategy's `travel` method.
+- **Context (`ShoppingCart`)**: This class holds a reference to a `PaymentStrategy` object and allows the client to set a strategy dynamically.
+The `checkout` method delegates the payment process to the current strategy.

 ### Benefits

-- **Flexibility**: Allows the client to choose from a variety of algorithms at runtime.
-- **Encapsulation**: Each strategy is encapsulated in its own class, promoting separation of concerns.
-- **Maintainability**: New strategies can be added without altering the existing codebase, following the Open/Closed Principle.
+- **Easily Switch Algorithms**: The client can easily change the algorithm being used (the payment method in this case) without modifying the context class.
+- **Open/Closed Principle**: You can add new strategies (e.g., new payment methods) without changing existing code, thus adhering to the open/closed principle.
+- **Improves Maintainability**: By encapsulating algorithms in separate classes, the code becomes more modular and easier to maintain.

 ### Drawbacks

-- **Increased Number of Classes**: Every new strategy requires the creation of a new class, which can increase the overall complexity of the codebase.
+- **Increased Number of Classes**: Every time you add a new strategy, you need to create a new class, which could lead to a large number of classes in systems with many strategies.
-- **Context Dependency on Strategy Interface**: The context must be aware of the Strategy interface and its methods, which introduces a level of coupling.
+- **Strategy Selection Logic**: The client must know which strategy to use, so the logic of selecting a strategy may become complex if there are many options.

 ### Use Cases

-- **Sorting Algorithms**: An application might support multiple sorting algorithms (e.g., bubble sort, quick sort, merge sort), and the client can choose the appropriate one at runtime.
+- **Payment Systems**: As shown in the example, when different payment methods can be selected dynamically at runtime.
+- **Sorting Algorithms**: If you need to switch between different sorting algorithms (e.g., quicksort, mergesort) based on data characteristics.
-- **Compression Algorithms**: Different compression algorithms (e.g., ZIP, RAR, TAR) can be encapsulated using the Strategy pattern.
+- **Data Compression**: Different compression algorithms (e.g., ZIP, GZIP, TAR) can be encapsulated as strategies and chosen based on user preference or file size.
-- **Payment Methods**: An e-commerce system might support multiple payment methods (e.g., credit card, PayPal, bank transfer), and the Strategy pattern allows for choosing the payment method dynamically.

-The Strategy pattern is particularly useful when you need to provide multiple ways to achieve a specific task and want to switch between these algorithms seamlessly without affecting the client code.
-It promotes flexibility and adherence to SOLID principles, especially the Open/Closed Principle.
+### Real-World Example

+- **File Compression Software**: Many file compression tools (like WinZip or 7-Zip) allow users to choose between different compression algorithms (like ZIP, GZIP, or TAR).
+Each algorithm is encapsulated as a strategy, and the software selects the appropriate one based on user input.

+The **Strategy Design Pattern** promotes flexibility by allowing the client to choose the algorithm at runtime without modifying the context class.
+It enhances the extensibility of the system, making it easier to add new algorithms in the future.